-If you approve of the change, mark it with LGTM ("Looks Good to Me") within Gerrit.
+If you approve of the change, mark it with looks good to me (LGTM) within Gerrit.

 Verifying a change

-If you are assigned to be the Verifier for a change, you need to do the following:
+If you're assigned to be the Verifier for a change, do the following:

 - Patch the change into your local client using one of the Download commands.